-- requirements to be satisfied in requesting, reviewing, and determining whether to approve or deny a request by an agent for access to and use of PI - criteria that must be considered by the agent(s) responsible for determining whether to approve or deny a request for access to and use of PI, and the criteria for determining the appropriate level of access - manner of documenting the decision approving or denying the request for access to and use of PI and the reasons for the decision - method and format in which the decision will be communicated and to whom - documentation that must be completed, provided, and/or executed upon rendering the decision - agent(s) responsible for completing, providing, and/or executing the documentation - agent(s) to whom the documentation must be provided - required content of the documentation
+- requirements to be satisfied in requesting, reviewing, and determining whether to approve or deny a request by an agent for access to and use of personal information - criteria that must be considered by the agent(s) responsible for determining whether to approve or deny a request for access to and use of personal information, and the criteria for determining the appropriate level of access - manner of documenting the decision, approving or denying the request for access to and use of personal information and the reasons for the decision - method and format in which the decision will be communicated and to whom

-At a minimum, the agent(s) responsible for determining whether to approve or deny a request for access to and use of PI must be satisfied that:
+- documentation that must be completed, provided, and/or executed upon rendering the decision - agent(s) responsible for completing, providing, and/or executing the documentation - agent(s) to whom the documentation must be provided - required content of the documentation

-- the agent making the request routinely requires access to and use of PI on an ongoing basis or for a specified period for their employment, contractual or other responsibilities - the identified purpose for which access to and use of PI is being requested is permitted by the Coroners Act and its regulations - the identified purpose for which access to and use of PI is being requested cannot reasonably be accomplished without PI
+At a minimum, the agent(s) responsible for determining whether to approve or deny a request for access to and use of personal information must be satisfied that:

-- de-identified and/or aggregate information will not serve the identified purpose - no more PI will be accessed and used than is reasonably necessary to meet the identified purpose
+- the agent making the request routinely requires access to and use of personal information on an ongoing basis or for a specified period for their employment, contractual, or other responsibilities - the identified purpose for which access to and use of personal information is being requested is permitted by the CYFSA and its regulations - the identified purpose for which access to and use of personal information is being requested cannot reasonably be accomplished without personal information - de-identified and/or aggregate information will not serve the identified purpose - no more personal information will be accessed and used than is reasonably necessary to meet the identified purpose

-The policy, procedures, and practices must identify the conditions or restrictions imposed on an agent granted approval to access and use PI, such as read only, create, edit, update, or delete limitations, and the circumstances in which the conditions or restrictions will be imposed.
+The policy, procedures, and practices must identify the conditions or restrictions imposed on an agent granted approval to access and use personal information, such as read only, create, edit, update, or delete limitations, and the circumstances in which the conditions or restrictions will be imposed.

-In the event that an agent only requires access to and use of PI for a specified period, the policy, procedures, and practices must set out the process to be followed in ensuring that access to and use of the PI is permitted only for that specified time period.
+In the event that an agent only requires access to and use of personal information for a specified period, the policy, procedures, and practices must set out the process to be followed in ensuring that access to and use of the personal information is permitted only for that specified time period.

-All approved accesses and uses of PI should be subject to an automatic expiry, following which an agent is again required to request approval to access and use PI in accordance with the policy, procedures, and practices.
+All approved accesses and uses of personal information should be subject to an automatic expiry, following which an agent is again required to request approval to access and use personal information in accordance with the policy, procedures, and practices.
 At a minimum, the expiry date should be one year from the date approval is granted and agents should seek re-approval on an annual basis.

-The policy, procedures, and practices must also prohibit an agent from accessing and using PI, except as necessary for their employment, contractual, or other responsibilities from accessing and using PI if other information will serve the identified purpose, and from accessing and using more PI than is reasonably necessary to meet the identified purpose.
-The prescribed entity must also ensure that all accesses to and uses of PI are permitted by the Coroners Act and its regulations.
+The policy, procedures, and practices must also prohibit an agent from accessing and using personal information, except as necessary for their employment, contractual, or other responsibilities, from accessing and using personal information if other information will serve the identified purpose and from accessing and using more personal information than is reasonably necessary to meet the identified purpose.
+The prescribed entity must also ensure that all accesses to and uses of personal information are permitted by the CYFSA and its regulations.

-Further, the policy, procedures, and practices must impose conditions or restrictions on the purposes for which and the circumstances in which an agent granted approval to access and use PI is permitted to disclose that PI.
-The prescribed entity must ensure that any such disclosures are permitted by the Coroners Act and its regulations.
+Further, the policy, procedures, and practices must impose conditions or restrictions on the purposes for which and the circumstances in which an agent granted approval to access and use personal information is permitted to disclose that personal information.
+The prescribed entity must ensure that any such disclosures are permitted by the CYFSA and its regulations.